Fibonacci336/XfoilPythonChallenge/REPORT.md

 <img src="./saved_plots/3M-CoefPlots.png" width="32%"> <img src="./saved_plots/10M-CoefPlots.png" width="32%"> <img src="./saved_plots/15M-CoefPlots.png" width="32%">

 **C<sub>L</sub> vs AoA:** Graph becomes more linear (less exponential) as well as shifting upward with higher Reynolds numbers.\
-This indicates that in scenarios with high turbulence (higher Reynolds numbers) you must increase the angle of attack more to achieve the same lift in less turbulent scenarios (lower Reynolds numbers)
+This indicates that in scenarios with high turbulence (higher Reynolds numbers) you must increase the angle of attack more to achieve the same lift in less turbulent scenarios (lower Reynolds numbers).

 **C<sub>D</sub> vs Aoa:** Graph stays the same shape but upper bound decreases from ~0.08 to ~0.04, specifically after changing the Reynolds number from 10 million to 15 million.\